XenitAB/xenitab.github.io/docs/xks/developer-guide/ci-cd/flux.md

 ```

 But due to a [bug](https://github.com/fluxcd/helm-controller/issues/454) it's currently not possible.
-An easy workaround for this is it suspend and resume the helm release.
+An easy workaround for this is to suspend and resume the helm release.

 ```shell
 flux suspend hr app2 -n tenant1